The Founder’s Journey:

 That breakthrough forced me to re-evaluate everything I thought was out of reach.

-If I had already solved a problem that large, what else was possible?
+If I had already solved a problem like that, what else was possible?

 Besides, I’d spent my entire adult life solving complex problems for other people, pouring everything I had into results that made them succeed.
 I knew I had the ability, this was my chance to pour that energy into myself.